Optimal Policies Tend to Seek Power: Introduction

-We make no supposition about the timeline over which real-world power-seeking behavior could become plausible.
-Instead, we concern ourselves with the theoretical consequences of \textsc{rl} agents acting optimally in their environment.
-We show that robust instrumentality arises not from anthropomorphism on the part of the designers, but from the structural properties of {\mdp}s.
+We make no claims about when large-scale AI power-seeking behavior could become plausible.
+Instead, we consider the theoretical consequences of optimal action in {\mdp}s. \Cref{sec:symmetries} shows that power-seeking tendencies arise not from anthropomorphism, but from certain graphical symmetries present in many {\mdp}s.
+These symmetries automatically occur in many environments where the agent can be shut down or destroyed, yielding broad applicability of our main result (\cref{rsdIC}).